 Project Board ‐ the project then proceeds under the management of the Project Board which receives regular reports, say on a monthly basis.

-Note: that at each Project Board stage meeting the project can be paused, sent for revision or stopped by the project board either because of project issues or organisational need.
+Note: that at each Project Board stage meeting the project can be paused, sent for revision or stopped by the project board either because of project issues or organisational needs.

 PROJECT BOARD MAKEUP